AuthorCarpentry/dois-citation-data/README.md

 * Create appropriate metadata to describe a new work and mint a DOI for it
 * Retrieve the metadata associated with a DOI
 * Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
-* Gain experience with command line tools to:
-- parse DOI metadata in JSON (Javascript Object Notation) format;
-- convert documents in one markup format to another format
-- concatenate  citations into a single BibTeX publication list for reuse in other researcher systems (ORCiD; MySciEnCV; Latex)
+* Gain experience with command line tools to concatenate  citations into a single BibTeX publication list for reuse in other researcher systems (ORCiD; MySciEnCV; Latex)

 ## Topics: